-How to prevent ransomware attacks in healthcare facilities:
+How to prevent cyber attacks in healthcare facilities:

 - Stay aware of current threats